 Workers’ Comp Costs Out of Control?
 How Alternate Duty Can Save Your Claim

 When a key employee gets hurt on the job, most business owners immediately worry about medical bills, lost productivity, and rising workers’ compensation premiums.
-Indemnity payments (wage replacement) can turn a
+Indemnity payments (wage replacement) can turn a single claim into a major cost driver—not just today, but for years through your Experience Modification Rate (EMR / experience mod).

-duty returntowork program that brings injured workers back in an office or remote role as soon as it’s
+The fastest, most reliable way to contain workers’ compensation claim costs is a strong light-duty / alternate duty return-to-work program that brings injured workers back in an office or remote role as soon as it’s medically safe to do so.

 Why Indemnity Drives Your Workers’ Comp Costs